What Is Amenorrhea?

 There are two types of amenorrhea:

 Primary amenorrhea.
-This is when a young woman has not had her first period by the age of 16.
+This is when young women have not had their first period by the age of 15.

 Secondary amenorrhea.
-This is when a woman who has had normal menstrual cycles stops getting her monthly period for 3 or more months.
+This is when you have had normal menstrual cycles, but they stop for 3 or more months.

 Many things could cause amenorrhea.

-Possible causes of primary amenorrhea (when a woman never gets her first period) include:
+Possible causes of primary amenorrhea (when you never get your first period) include:

 - Failure of the ovaries